replikativ/datahike/README.md

 (import-db new-conn "/tmp/eavt-dump")
 ~~~

+to reimport your data into the new format.

 The datoms are stored as strings in a line-based format, so you can easily check
 whether your dump is containing reasonable data.
 You can also use it to do some
-string based editing of the DB, but this might not be supported for future
-migrations.
-You can also use the export as a backup tool.
+string based editing of the DB.
+You can also use the export as a backup.

-## Roadmap/Changelog
+## Changelog

 ### 0.1.2